jofas/struct_field_names_as_array/README.md

 ## Usage

-You can derive the `FieldNamesAsArray` macro like this:
+You can derive the `FieldNamesAsArray` and `FieldNamesAsSlice` macros like this:

 ```rust
 use struct_field_names_as_array::FieldNamesAsArray;